 Upon receipt, the Team reviews the report, assesses the threat and determines the best referrals for support, intervention, warning/notification and response.

-Core members of the team include representatives from Title IX/DHR, Student Affairs, University Police, University Personnel, Health and Wellness, and Student Conduct.
+Core members of the team include representatives from Title IX/DHR, Student Affairs, University Police, Human Resources, Health and Wellness, and Student Conduct.

 When should I report concerning behavior?